lucianoperezorg/bitcoin-client/README.md

 Double click in the following workspace: `bitcoin-client.xcworkspace`

 ## Run the app
-Select the target `iOS` then select run.
+Select the target `iOS` then press run.

 ## Project architecture
 The project is divided into 3 layers, iOS, Domain, and HTTPNetwork.